 We reinforce what we teach with worksheets

 When you're obsessed with your child's substance use disorder, you don't have time to focus on what's important to your purpose.

 Each simple step leads you to a better understanding of

 HOW to LET GO with kindness, love and consistency.

 You don't get over your 'helping' addiction by avoiding your loved-one.

 You recover when you create a new life for yourself that doesn't involve trying to save, rescue or stop your addicted loved-one from using.

 I was a novelist and a best-selling author until addiction gripped me by the neck and shook the life out of me.

-Now that our son is a recovering 'opioid to heroin to meth' addict and working for a rehab company who pays him to help others, God is using me to help MOMS who are going through a similar journey.
+Now that our son is a recovering 'opioid to heroin to meth' addict and working full time, God is using me to help MOMS who are going through a similar journey.